gompocp/WorldPredownload/README.md

 -If you go to another world while downloading, it'll cancel the download <br>
 -Performance may degrade on world enter and opening up a worldInfo or userInfo page due to you having a large cache size <br>

+# Bugs <br>
+-Hitting download on a world then switching to another world, and closing the menu then <br> selecting show world page in the popup causes the worldInstances to disappear

 # Todo <br>